95 Ecommerce Statistics to Know in 2017

 With B2C numbers looking this healthy, what is the outlook as far as B2B ecommerce statistics are concerned?
-According to a Forbes prediction, B2B will be worth $6.7 trillion by 2020.
+According to recent predictions, B2B will be worth $6.7 trillion by 2020.
 Forrester Research has released its newest predictions, putting the U.S. haul of B2B ecommerce at $1.132 trillion by 2020.
 For 2017, year-on-year growth is capped at 9.2%, totaling $928 billion.
 The five-year CAGR from 2015 to 2020 is set at a healthy 7.7%, as is reflected in the chart below.

 An Internet Retailer report gives even more depth, projecting that B2B ecommerce will grow to $12 trillion in global sales by 2020.
 But how do the numbers break down as far as B2B ecommerce statistics are concerned?

 - B2B researchers conduct an average of 12 searches before engaging a particular brand (Google).

 - 89% of B2B searchers use the internet to compile their information (Google).

 - 73% of all B2B ecommerce traffic comes from google, with 97% of those searching not clicking past page one of the search results (Marketing Charts).

 - B2B buyers have already made 57% of buying decisions before contacting an entity (Google).

 - 70% of B2B decisions rely on two or more purchasers, with 30% relying on five purchasers making cooperative decisions (Oracle).

 - B2B buyers are global, with decision makers using an average of seven different languages (Oracle).